-- 15. The Brezhnev visit was no doubt also intended to check the growth of Chinese influence in the Balkans and, by registering an improvement in Soviet-Yugoslav relations, to contribute to Rumania's sense of isolation.
-Upon leaving Yugoslavia, Brezhnev visited Hungary and Bulgaria but not Rumania, alledgedly because Ceausescu had failed to extend an invitation.
-Brezhnev presumably also wanted reassurances from Tito concerning the latter's forthcoming visits to the United States, Canada and the United Kingdom.
-(See paragraph 21.) - 16.
-The Soviets may take some satisfaction from the fact that the 1971 joint statement emphasizes the common Marxist-Leninist ideology shared by the CPSU and the LCY and stresses the two Parties! identity of view on a number of international issues, including the early convening of a CSCE.
-The commitments to broader inter-party contacts and expanded economic co-operation offer the Soviets opportunities to increase their influence in Yugoslavia, and the principle of "objective" news coverage which is contained in the joint statement may, in practice, work more to Soviet than to Yugoslav advantage. - "Istok", which the Yugoslavs regarded as a form of Soviet pressure, failed to take place, the Yugoslavs nevertheless went ahead with their planned Exercise "Freedom 71"(1), described as the largest Yugoslav field manoeuvres to be held since World War II.
-"Freedom 71" took place in North-West Yugoslavia, away from any border area, but in a setting which left little doubt that the "aggressor" could only be a member of the Warsaw Pact.
-The Exercise, from 2nd to 9th October, was designed to test Yugoslav defence doctrine, in particular the joint use of reservists, civilians and regular forces against a strong armoured and air-borne invasian. - 18.
-The population of the area where the Exercise took place collaborated closely and enthusiastically with the regular forces.
-Ninety-eight per cent of the reservists who were called up while working abroad reported without delay to the military authorities in order to participate in the manoeuvres.
-This active participation seems to indicate that the Yugoslav armed forces enjoy broad popular support(2).
+23. The Brezhnev visit was no doubt also intended to check the growth of Chinese influence in the Balkans and, by registering an improvement in Soviet-Yugoslav relations, to contribute to Rumania's sense of isolation.
+Upon leaving Yugoslavia, Brezhnev visited Hungary and Bulgaria but not Rumania, allegedly because Ceausescu had failed to extend an invitation.
+Brezhnev presumably also wanted reassurances from Tito concerning his forthcoming visits to the United States and the United Kingdom.

+24. The Soviets may take some satisfaction from the fact that the 1971 joint statement emphasizes the common Marxist-Leninist ideology shared by the CPSU and the LCY and stresses the two Parties' identity of view on a number of international issues, including the early convening of a CES.
+The commitments to broader inter-party contacts and expanded economic co-operation offer the Soviets opportunities to increase their influence in Yugoslavia, and the principle of "objective" news coverage which is contained in the joint statement may, in practice, work more to Soviet than to Yugoslav advantage.

+25. Although the rumoured Warsaw Pact summer manoeuvre, "Istok", which the Yugoslavs regarded as a form of Soviet pressure, failed to take place, the Yugoslavs nevertheless went ahead with their planned Exercise "Freedom 71", described as the largest Yugoslav field manoeuvres to be held since World War II.
+"Freedom 71" took place in north-west Yugoslavia, away from any border area, but in a setting which left little doubt that the "aggressor" could only be a member of the Warsaw Pact.
+The Exercise, from 2nd to 9th October, was designed to test Yugoslav defence doctrine, in particular the joint use of reservists, civilians and regular forces against a strong armoured and airborne invasion.
-(2) Cf. paragraphs 7 and 14 of IMSM-567-71.

-^{(1) &}quot;Freedom 71" was the subject of a briefing given to the Political Committee by the Intelligence Division, International Military Staff, on 30th November, 1971.
-(See IMSM-567-71.)

-CONFIDENTIAL

-- President Tito, who was in constant attendance, addressed a mass rally at the conclusion of "Freedom 71". his speech, which was broadcast by nation-wide television, Tito declared that, "We do not recognize the right of anyone to impose its will on others by force, to interfere in the internal affairs of other countries".
-While Tito's statements on this occasion were undoubtedly motivated in large part by a desire to stress the theme of national unity, they can also be read (despite Tito's denial that the manoeuvres were directed against any particular country) as an expression of continued Yugoslav concern about Soviet intentions and as a clear indication that Yugoslavia intends to remain on its guard despite the generally favourable outcome of the Brezhnev visit. - The Greek Under-Secretary of State for Foreign Affairs, Mr. C. Xanthopoulos Palamas, paid an official visit to Yugoslavia from 8th to 10th September, 1971.
-During this visit, Mr. Xanthopoulos Palamas held useful talks with Yugoslav officials and particularly with Mirko Tepavac, Federal Secretary for Foreign Affairs.
-The talks covered relations between the two countries, as well as current international issues.
-Special attention was devoted to the situation in Europe, the Balkans and the Mediterranean; the question of a Conference on Security and Co-operation in Europe; MBFR; and the Middle East crisis. - 21.
-President Tito visited, in turn, the United States (28th October to 2nd November)(1), Canada (2nd to 7th November) (2), and the United Kingdom (7th and 8th November). visits, which were deemed highly successful by all concerned, contributed to the further development of bilateral relations and also served to emphasize the rôle which Yugoslavia intends to play in international affairs and especially in the developments taking place in Europe. - 22.
-During the remainder of 1971, President Tito made visits to Iran, India and the United Arab Republic, and received visits from the Iranian Prime Minister and the King of Afganistan.
-He also conferred with President Ceausescu of Rumania, Yugoslavia's closest collaborator in Eastern Europe.
-In his year-end report on Yugoslavia's foreign policy activity, President Tito made clear the importance his country attaches to maintaining good relations with the "Third World" as well as with the West, the Soviet Union, and Communist China. - In his foreign policy review, President Tito expressed the opinion that "the necessary conditions have been created to begin systematic preparations, including the multilateral ones, for convening the Conference on European Co-operation and Security".
-Recalling Yugoslavia's long standing interest in such a Conference, President Tito urged that it "should consider the question of regional disarmament measures, that is, of the reduction of arms and armed forces in Europe".
-"But", he added, "this should not be limited to the great powers alone, because it affects the interests of every European country".
+26. President Tito, who was in constant attendance, addressed a mass rally at the conclusion of "Freedom 71".
+In his speech, which was broadcast by nationwide television, Tito declared that, "We do not recognize the right of any one to impose its will on others by force, to interfere in the internal affairs of other countries".
+While Tito's statements on this occasion were undoubtedly motivated in large part by a desire to stress the theme of national unity, they can also be read (despite Tito's denial that the manoeuvres were directed against any particular country) as an expression of continued Yugoslav concern about Soviet intentions and as a clear indication that Yugoslavia intends to remain on its guard despite the generally favourable outcome of the Brezhnev visit.

-(1) Communique text in Soviet and East European Documentation, No. 10.

-ANNEX I to C-M(72)5
+27. The Council is invited to take note of this report.

+(Signed) Jorg KASTL

+NATO, 1110 Brussels.

+$\frac{\text{ANNEX I to}}{C-M(71)63}$